Skip to main content

 • How many require action before merge

 This is the only block worth reading if you’re triaging fast.
-If Core says “0 findings,” skim and move on.
-If Core says “1 critical,” that’s your thing.
+If Harmonia says “0 findings,” skim and move on.
+If Harmonia says “1 critical,” that’s your thing.

 The inline findings